Cannabis Roadside Testing: Rise of Drugged Driving Detection

 How is Cannabis testing conducted?

 In a urine drug test, a donor provides a urine sample in a cup.
-A drug testing collection specialist will then seal the specimen cup, complete various types of documentation including a chain of custody form.
+A drug testing collection specialist will then seal the specimen cup, complete various types of documentation, including a chain of custody form.
 They will make sure the donor initials the specimen cup seal, provides identification, and upon completion of the collection and paperwork, the specimen is sent to the laboratory for testing by courier.

-Drug testing that utilizes the method of drawing blood is not common, but is still in use by many governmental agencies and the court systems.
+Drug testing that utilizes the method of drawing blood is not common, but it is still in use by many governmental agencies and the court systems.
 Blood drug testing measures whether a person has an illegal drug metabolite in their system at the time the blood is drawn.

 Recent Posts